minhdang10/structured_query_language/README.md

 # SQL MS Access

-Writing queries using SQL on MS Access's Customer Order Schema.
+Writing queries using SQL/Spark SQL on MS Access, Oracle and AWS.